-- When pure hazelnut product is sold as a consumer-end product and claimed as UTZ certified, the SCA performs the stock activity trace. - When pure hazelnut product is mixed with non-hazelnut ingredients and claimed as UTZ certified, the SCA performs the stock activity trace.
+- When pure hazeInut product is sold as a consumer-end product and claimed as UTZ certified, the SCA performs the stock activity trace. - When pure hazeInut product is mixed with non-hazeInut ingredients and claimed as UTZ certified, the SCA performs the stock activity trace.